 The Pigeonnier at Labarthe stands to the front left of the property (upon entry) and comprises a self contained 2 storey, stoned tower with a double bedroom.
-Linen and towels are provided.
+Quality Marks & Spencer's linen and fuffy towels are provided.

-At the front of the property is a large lawned area, set with fruit trees.
-Clients staying in the Pigeonnier enjoy the privacy of their own pergola shaded terrace with patio furniture, BBQ and use of the garden and pool.
+At the front of the property is a large lawn ed area, set with fruit trees.
+Guests staying in the Pigeonnier enjoy the privacy of their own pergola shaded terrace with patio furniture, BBQ and use of the garden and pool.

-On the ground floor is a lounge, dining area and kitchen (fitted with gas cooker, refrigerator, microwave).
-There is a log burning stove, Television with GB Channels and Blu-ray DVD for evening entertainment.
+On the ground floor is a lounge, dining area and kitchen (fitted with gas cooker, refrigerator, dishwasher and microwave).
+There is a log burning stove for those chilly evenings, Tv with freesat Channels and Blu-ray DVD for evening entertainment.
 The double bedroom above is accessed via the staircase to the pigeon tower.
-The heated shower room, toilet and WC is located on the ground floor.
+The heated shower room, toilet and washing machine is located on the ground floor.

 |Size||Sleeps up to 3, 1 bedrooms|

 |Check out time:||10:00|

 |Will consider||Corporate bookings, Long term lets (over 1 month)|

 |Nearest travel links||Nearest airport: Bergerac 20 km|

 |Notes||Some pets are welcome - please contact the owner, Please contact the owner|

 |Luxuries||Log fire, Internet access, DVD player, Staffed property|